What Is A Micro-task?

 This micro-task involves people testing out websites and apps for money, they will usually use screen recordings.
 The purpose of these exercises is to determine the user-friendliness and efficiency of a site or app.
 By performing common tasks that a standard user would perform on the first visit companies can accurately assess their sites and make necessary changes.
 This can also involve bug testing and proofreading.

-Surveys are a very common micro-task which involves people filling out surveys for a small amount of money, but if one completes multiple surveys a day it can generate more money.
-These are needed by advertising and marketing companies to gauge public opinion.
+Surveys are a very common micro-task that involves people filling out surveys for a small amount of money, but if one completes multiple surveys a day it can generate more money.
+These are needed by internet marketers and digital agencies to gauge public opinion.
 These companies then use this data to plan out their campaigns and how to appeal to certain demographics.
 Often these companies have multiple surveys on offer to fill out so there’s no shortage of work available.
 There are also focus groups that you can join, these require additional effort on your part but pay much more.

 People can offer small services (microtasks) for a small price and buyers can search for people offering these small services that they are in need of.
 Many sites like Fiverr and Craigslist have users posting jobs that you can pick up and complete.
 The amount you earn and the task you are performing is based entirely on the person submitting the job.
 As such the services you are performing are wildly varied and inconsistent.
 If you are up to the task there is a fair amount of money to be made.